nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ## Brief Description
 > Our station communicate via MQTT over LORA.
 Each sensor after extracting Ambient parameters from sensors, evaluate instantaneously safety level of the road-square.

-> Then it upload new status of the road on the Amazon Web Service
+> Then it upload new status of the road on the Amazon Web Service.

 > Cloud act as MQTT-SN broker and visualizator of data

 > ***Message Passing*** As LoRaWan and IoT seems to have a good integration with AWS services.

 > ***Client*** can access the service through REST HTTP protocol